groupdocs-viewer-cloud/docs/content/viewer/developer-guide/overview.md

 ## Security and Authentication

 The GroupDocs.Viewer Cloud API is secured and requires authentication.
-Developers can [create]({{< ref "total/getting-started/ui-topics/create-new-app-and-get-app-key-and-sid.md" >}}) an app access key ID (appSID) and app secret access key when they [register]({{< ref "total/getting-started/ui-topics/creating-and-managing-account.md" >}}).
-Authenticated requests require a signature and AppSID query parameters or OAuth 2.0 athrorization header.
-You can see complete detail [here]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}).
+Developers can [create]({{< ref "total/getting-started/ui-topics/creating-and-managing-application.md" >}}) an application with Client Id and Client Secret when they [register]({{< ref "total/getting-started/ui-topics/creating-and-managing-account.md" >}}).
+Authenticated requests require an OAuth 2.0 authorization header.
+You can see complete details [here]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}).

 ## SDKs